Cartan subgroups in connected locally compact groups: Some properties of Cartan subgroups

+\begin{exa} There are connected locally compact solvable groups $G$ with the properties that $G$ is not a Lie group, the center of $G$ is a solenoid and the Cartan subgroups of $G$ are non-abelian.
+Such a group $G$ can be constructed using the connected solvable Lie group $LN$ as in Example \ref{non-ab1}.
+Let $Z$ be the center of $LN$ which is isomorphic to $\R$, $D$ be a discrete infinite subgroup of $Z$ and let $H=(LN)/D$.
+It is easy to see that $LN$ admits automorphisms $\psi$ which act trivially on $L$ and the $\psi$-action on $N$ is such that $\psi(z)=k^4z$, $z\in Z$, for any $k\in\N\mi\{1\}$.
+Using a similar construction as in Example \ref{non-Lie} involving $\psi$, one can get a connected locally compact solvable group $G\subset H^\Z$ with the properties mentioned above such that it has a non-abelian Cartan subgroup.
+Moreover, by Proposition \ref{abelian-conj}, the Cartan subgroups of $G$ are conjugate to each other, hence they are all non-abelian. \end{exa}

 Now we list some properties of Cartan subgroups of a connected locally compact group $G$.
-It is well-known that any closed solvable (as well as nilpotent) subgroup of $G$ is compactly generated (see Main Theorem of \cite{HN}), and hence all Cartan subgroups of $G$ are compactly generated.
+It is well-known that any closed solvable subgroup of $G$ is compactly generated (see Main Theorem of \cite{HN}), and hence all Cartan subgroups of $G$ are compactly generated.
 The following is known for Lie groups (see \cite{MS}, Corollary 3.7, Lemma 3.9 and Remark 3.10).

 \begin{lem} Let $G$ be a connected locally compact group and let $C$ be a Cartan subgroup of $G$.
 Let $R$ and $N$ be respectively the radical and the nilradical of $G$.
-Then the following hold: \begin{enumerate} \item $N_G(C^0)=N_G(C)$, $N_R(C^0)=N_R(C)=C\cap R$ and $N_N(C^0)=N_N(C)=C\cap N$. \item $Z_G(C^0)\subset C$.
-Moreover, if $G$ is semisimple, then $Z_G(C^0)=C$. \item If $H$ is a closed connected subgroup of $G$ such that $C\subset H$, then $C$ is a Cartan subgroup of $H$. \end{enumerate} \end{lem}
+Then the following hold: \begin{enumerate} \item[{$(1)$}] $N_G(C^0)=N_G(C)$, $N_R(C^0)=N_R(C)=C\cap R$ and $N_N(C^0)=N_N(C)=C\cap N$. \item[{$(2)$}] $Z_G(C^0)\subset C$.
+Moreover, if $G$ is semisimple, then $Z_G(C^0)=C$. \item[{$(3)$}] If $H$ is a closed connected subgroup of $G$ such that $C\subset H$, then $C$ is a Cartan subgroup of $H$. \end{enumerate} \end{lem}

-In Lemma \ref{properties}, statements in (1) and (2) can be deduced easily from the same statements for Lie groups in \cite{MS} and Proposition \ref{T1}, and (3) follows easily from the definition of Cartan subgroups.We will not go into details.
+In Lemma \ref{properties}, statements in (1) and (2) can be deduced easily from the same statements for Lie groups in \cite{MS} and Proposition \ref{mod-cpt}, and (3) follows easily from the definition of Cartan subgroups.
+We will not go into details.

 Now we give an equivalent criteria to determine Cartan subgroups in connected locally compact groups, which is known for Lie groups (see Corollary 3.2 and Remark 3.10 of \cite{MS}).